ivan-zapreev/SCOTS2SR/README.md

 In order to re-set the properties to the *default* ones it suffices to delete the `config.properties` file.

 Each time the tool is started it loads the dynamic native library produced by `SCOTS2DLL`.
-If the library can not be found or can not be loaded an error message is dislayed, followed by the *File Open Dialog* in which the user is supposed to select the location of the `SCOTS2DLL`'s project dynamic library.
+If the library can not be found or can not be loaded an error message is displayed, followed by the *File Open Dialog* in which the user is supposed to select the location of the `SCOTS2DLL`'s project dynamic library.
 The details on why the library could not be loaded, can be found in the Netbeans console log.
 The proper library location is stored in `config.properties` along with other parameters.
 Therefore typically, choosing the proper library is needed only the first time the tool is started.

 ## **Tool's interface**
 The main tool's interface is depicted in the figure below: